-Pâté, like caviar, is a dish associated with wealth, however, many people don't even know what it is.
+Pâté, like caviar, is a dish associated with wealth, but some people don't even know what it is.
 Mention pâté to those in the know and what comes to mind first will either be expensive gourmet duck liver or chopped liver.
 Both are correct, of course, but pâté is not limited to poultry.
 It can be as fancy as you like, suitable for the grandest occasion, or an inexpensive but rave-drawing appetizer at a dinner party.
 Most pâtés are much simpler to prepare than you might expect.
 It can be served hot or cold but chilling it for a few days will enrich its flavor.

 Today, the terms pâté and terrine are often used interchangeably.
 Pâté is simply a mixture of seasoned ground seafood, poultry, meat, or vegetables, and often a combination of several different base ingredients.
 Beef, pork, liver, ham, seafood, wild game, poultry, and vegetables are all candidates for pâté.
 The grind can be smooth and creamy or on the chunky side.
 It may be served hot or cold, molded or unmolded.

 Pâté is most associated with French cuisine, but variations on this dish can be found all over the world.
-It's possible that Americans who are unfamiliar with pâté are fans of liverwurst, unaware that the dishes are the same.
+It's possible that Americans who are unfamiliar with pâté are fans of liverwurst, unaware that the dishes are essentially the same.
 Liverwurst, especially in sliced form, is a common sandwich filler for many.

 While the liver is the organ used for removing toxins and waste materials from the blood, that doesn't mean it stores them.
-It's true that the liver is doing the bodies heavy cleaning, but that doesn't make the organ itself dirty or spoiled.
-Livers actually use a variety of vitamins and minerals in order to do its important job.
-These healthy nutrients are stored in the liver, which means it's one of the most nutritional organs a person can consume.
+It's true that the liver is doing the body's heavy cleaning, but that doesn't make the organ itself dirty or spoiled.
+The liver actually uses a variety of vitamins and minerals in order to do its important job.
+These healthy nutrients are stored in the liver, which means it's actually one of the most nutritional organs a person can consume.
 Pâté, especially when it's made from a fatty liver, is high in fat and cholesterol.
 The health benefits of the dish usually outweigh the negatives for most people, however.